Yoga Therapy and Physical Therapy – What’s The Difference?

 We could also ask when should I seek out a PT and when should I work with a Yoga Therapist?
 Probably a good way to look at this is to examine what a Yoga Therapist is trained in versus what a Physical Therapist is trained in.

-What is the difference in training between a Physical Therapist and a Yoga Therapist?
+What is the difference between yoga and physical therapy and the difference in training between a Physical Therapist and a Yoga Therapist?

 Physical Therapists are body only therapists.
 They go through extensive schooling to learn protocols to help with all areas of human muscular/structural dysfunction.
 Everyday they rehab patient’s painful hips, dysfunctional shoulders, back pain etc. They also often have physical manipulation skills.
 They can perform passive techniques to help muscle relax.
 Although they are not Medical Doctors they are trained in diagnostic tests to figure out the root of physical problems.
 PT’s are very useful in helping with injuries and rehabbing from surgeries.
 PT’s are often limited by insurance considerations in terms of how they work and the time they can spend with patients.